keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 <!--more-->

-Significant portions of program logic exist to address special cases imposed by unknowns and nondeterminism.
+Significant portions of program logic exist to address special cases imposed by nondeterminism and unknown quantities.
 Have you ever written some code only to find out it does something unexpected when it's running in production?
 To protect against unexpected behavior you first have to be aware that an operation may return something unexpected, such as a `null` reference, invalid data, or throw an exception, and then write code that anticipates and recovers from such cases.

 _[Defensive programming][]_ as a practice tries to protect against errors and unknowns by preempting how they might occur.
-However anticipation of errors and unknowns rests entirely on _[tacit knowledge][]_ and imposes complex code to handle and recover from such cases. _This complex code draws focus from writing the business logic that drives the value of programs_.
+However anticipation of errors and unknowns rests entirely on _[tacit knowledge][]_ and imposes complex code to handle and recover from them. _This complex code draws focus from writing the business logic that drives the value of programs_.

 In this post I will provide **effects** as a model for characterizing nondeterminism and unknowns in programs.
 I will introduce a **design pattern** to abstract complexity using this model.